The Faculdade de Medicina da Universidade de São Paulo

 FMUSP has 1,400 undergraduate students, more than 1,000 employees, including 368 professors, 1,800 graduate students and 1,600 residents.
 It has 27 graduate programs (Masters and PHD), 62 medical residency programs, 14 specialized and multidisciplinary residency programs.

 An average of 1,300 new scientific articles are published each year.
 The Hospital das Clínicas (HC) is part of FMUSP, and it is the largest hospital in Latin America.
 More than 1,5 million outpatient visits per year, more than 232,000 emergency room visits per year, more than 50,000 surgeries per year.

 The Hospital das Clínicas has 8 specialized institutes (Central Institute, Psychiatry Institute, Heart Institute, Radiology Institute, Cancer Institute, Children and Adolescent’s Institute, Orthopedics and Traumatology Institute, Institute of Physical Medicine and Rehabilitation), the Auxiliary Hospital of Suzano and the Future Alcohol and Drugs Institute.

 FMUSP has one of the largest scientific medical research centers in the country, with 66 medical research laboratories (LIMs), 230 research groups developing intellectual production in several areas.

 FMUSP also works in partnership with the University Hospital (HU).
 The Center Health School Butantã is a health and social care teaching unit of FMUSP, specialized in primary health care.

 FMUSP is internationally recognized for its excellence in teaching built on a tradition of more than 100 years.
-In 2015, FMUSP launched its first edition of the Winter Schools attracting medical students from 18 different countries.
-FMUSP is dedicated to promoting and developing excellence in teaching and research.
+In 2015, FMUSP launched its first edition of the Medical Winter Schools attracting students from different countries.
+FMUSP constantly seeks to develop and promote excellence in teaching and research.